harveyvn/Predict-Fuel-Efficiency-using-TensorFlow/README.md

 - Normalize features that use different scales and ranges by ```tf.keras.layers.Normalization```.
 - Implement few ML models by tensorflow and keras.

-Results:
-- A benchmark table compares the performance of different ML models such as linear regression model of every single feature, linear regression of multi features and a deep neural network to decide which one is the best.
+As a result, a final benchmark table compares the performance of different ML models such as linear regression model of every single feature, linear regression of multi features and a deep neural network to decide which one is the best.
 ![Benchmark Table](https://raw.githubusercontent.com/harveyvn/Predict-Fuel-Efficiency-using-TensorFlow/main/benchmark.jpg)